Table of Contents

 Flammability

-If you’re operating highly flammable fluids, consider getting an industrial pump made of stainless steel.
+If you’re operating highly flammable fluids, consider getting industrial pumps made of stainless steel.
+Avoid pumps made out of materials with lower melting points like brass.

 The fluid’s specific gravity is also of vital importance for the pump performance.
 Water has a specific gravity of 1.0, while some chemicals and solvents might have lower or higher gravity.